mikecirioli/core-google-launcher/README.md

 * [CloudBees Core Reference Architecture](https://go.cloudbees.com/docs/cloudbees-core/cloud-reference-architecture/)

 * [Solution Brief](https://pages.cloudbees.com/l/272242/2018-06-26/9sjwj/272242/54721/cloudbees_core.pdf)

-## Licensing
-A 15-day free trial license is available via the "Request a Trial" button in the Getting Started wizard, however an Internet connection is required to use this option.

-If an offline license is needed, send an email to sales@cloudbees.com.

 ## CloudBees Support
 To get Support from CloudBees, [visit the CloudBees Support page](https://support.cloudbees.com/hc/en-us/requests).